jhutc82/party-vision/README.md

 - Enable "Show Member Portraits" in module settings
 - Ensure actors have valid token images
 - Refresh the page if portraits don't appear immediately

+**Double-click not opening sheets?** (v2.5.0)
+- Ensure "Double-Click Opens All Sheets" is enabled in settings
+- Make sure you're clicking on the token itself, not empty space
+- Verify you have permission to view the character sheets
+- Try clicking slightly slower if detection isn't working

+**Health/status indicators not showing?** (v2.5.0)
+- Check that the respective settings are enabled in module configuration
+- Verify party members have HP values set
+- Refresh the token by moving it slightly or re-selecting it
+- Check console for any PIXI-related errors

+**Chat commands not working?** (v2.5.0)
+- Commands must start with `/party` (lowercase)
+- Ensure you're typing the command in the chat box, not a macro
+- Check that you have a party token on the current scene
+- Commands are whispered, check your chat filters

 ## Development